eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  A selection of New Work will be available soon.
+  A selection of New Work is available now.&nbsp; Click the thumbnails for details of each piece.

   If you would like further information please see the [Contact](/contact) page.

-  Click the thumbnails for details of each piece.
+  &nbsp;
 _gallery_date: 2016-05-01 00:00:00
 permalink: /gallery/new-work/
 main_image_path: